KatherineAlvizou/Arcade_game_/README.md

 - I also need to implement the Player class.
 At minimum I should implement the following:

- * The Player function, which initiates the Player by:
+   The Player function, which initiates the Player by:

-Loading the image by setting this.sprite to the appropriate image in the image folder.
+     -Loading the image by setting this.sprite to the appropriate image in the image folder.

-* Setting the Player's initial location.
+     -Setting the Player's initial location.

 * The update method for the Player.